Tuesday, December 26, 2017

 We invest our souls and dreams in stone:

-the ten admonishments
+The ten admonishments

 Moses brought down